michielgrotenhuis/docs/docs/store-management/store-management-index.md

 - **Stay informed**: Keep up with platform updates and new features
 - **Continuous improvement**: Regularly evaluate and optimize your store operations

-By following these best practices and properly configuring your store management settings, you'll create a solid foundation for your eCommerce business that supports growth and ensures smooth operations.
+By following these best practices and properly configuring your store management settings, you'll create a solid foundation for your online store that supports growth and ensures smooth operations.